 Maybe you could even do the challenge along with your kids?
 I think this will be tons of fun!
 What do you think?

 Keep track of your books either in a journal or on Goodreads.
-I personally track my favorites on Goodreads so I can always remember what I read and know where they’re stored.
-(I lose journals like crazy since I kind of hoard them.)
+I used to always track my favorites on Goodreads to remember what I read and know where they’re stored.

 Read more about setting goals with kids here.